Easy Maple Syrup Pancake Recipe (Fluffy, Real Maple Flavor)

 Mix:

-- 2 cups milk (dairy or unsweetened plant milk)
+- 2 cups milk, dairy or unsweetened plant milk

 - 2 tablespoons lemon juice or white vinegar

+Let it sit for 5 minutes, then use it like buttermilk.
+This simple swap helps you avoid common mistakes.
 If your pancakes turn out tough, it is usually heavy mixing, not the recipe.

 Step-by-step: how to cook pancakes that turn out fluffy, not flat